sjinthehouse/automlForImages/README.md

 training_dataset = training_dataset.register(workspace=ws, name=training_dataset_name)
 ```

 You can optionally specify another labeled dataset as a validation dataset to be used for your model.
-If no validation dataset is specified, 20% of your training data will be used for validation.
+If no validation dataset is specified, 20% of your training data will be used for validation by default, unless you pass split_ratio argument with a different value.

 Training data is a required parameter and is passed in using the `training_data` parameter.
 Validation data is optional and is passed in using the `validation_data` parameter of the AutoMLVisionConfig.
 For example: